grahamsnowdon/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: 2nd February 2019

+**Today's Progress:** Trying out the changes to my setup that my boss recommended.
+It seems to work!
+**Thoughts:** Starting to be less loathsome of VB now that the boss at work has helped me to figure out how to run the code. :)

+**Link to work:**
+1. Nothing achieved other than a new environment to work in.

 ### Day 8: 1st February 2019

 **Today's Progress:** Product code challenge 1 complete.